Bio312/Lecture4/README.md

     echo Hello World

-# Part II: Gene Analysis in the Shell

-## Exploring LOC5513668, as in Lab 1

 After you have connected to your instance through the terminal, let's try to conduct parts of Lab 1 from the command line.